-The Catalyst 3750 switches are shipped with either of these software images installed:
+The switch ships with either of these software images installed:

-- Standard multilayer image (SMI), which provides Layer 2+ features (enterprise-class intelligent services).
-These features include access control lists (ACLs), quality of service (QoS), static routing, and the Hot Standby Router Protocol (HSRP) and the Routing Information Protocol (RIP).
-Switches with the SMI installed can be upgraded to the EMI. - Enhanced multilayer image (EMI), which provides a richer set of enterprise-class intelligent services.
-It includes all SMI features plus full Layer 3 routing (IP unicast routing, IP multicast routing, and fallback bridging).
-To distinguish it from the Layer 2+ static routing and RIP, the EMI includes protocols such as the Enhanced Interior Gateway Routing Protocol (EIGRP) and the Open Shortest Path First (OSPF) Protocol.
+- IP base image (formerly known as the standard multilayer image [SMI]), which provides Layer 2+ features (enterprise-class intelligent services).
+These features include access control lists (ACLs), quality of service (QoS), static routing, the Hot Standby Router Protocol (HSRP), and the Routing Information Protocol (RIP).
+Switches with the IP base image installed can be upgraded to IP services image (formerly known as the enhanced multilayer image [EMI].) - IP services image, which provides a richer set of enterprise-class intelligent services.
+It includes all IP base image features plus full Layer 3 routing (IP unicast routing, IP multicast routing, and fallback bridging).
+To distinguish it from the Layer 2+ static routing and RIP, the IP services image includes protocols such as the Enhanced Interior Gateway Routing Protocol (EIGRP) and the Open Shortest Path First (OSPF) Protocol.

-EMI-only Layer 3 features are noted in the "Layer 3 Features" section on page 1-8.
+IP services image-only Layer 3 features are described in the "Layer 3 Features" section on page 1-10.

-Unless otherwise noted, all features described in this chapter and in this guide are supported on both the SMI and EMI.
+Unless otherwise noted, all features described in this chapter and in this guide are supported on both the IP base image and IP services image.